wptrainingteam/learn-wp-content/developer-learning-pathway/the-programming-languages-of-wordpress/01-introduction.md

 In the following lessons, you'll be introduced to each of these languages, learn how they are used in a WordPress installation, and discover where to find more information about how each of them works.

+If you would like to try out the code examples in these lessons, you're going to need a local development environment.
+If you don't already have one, check out the lesson on Local Hosts.

+You will also need a code editor.
+If you don't already have one, you can try out [Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/) or [Notepad++](https://notepad-plus-plus.org/).